jwtgoogle/amas/jeb_script/DeObfuscated/README.md

 # DeObfuscated

-Jeb Script that renames classes/fields/methods from non-latin names to easier to read names
+Renames classes/fields/methods from non-latin names to easier to read names.